SamAllen06/lake_temp_work/test_results/outdated_combinatorial_timing.md

 ## Raw Data: ACTS CSV Generation

-Raw data is also included in this report as, when doing multiple runs of Acts, the time for subsequent runs is likely reduced due to caching, so the distribution is not necessarily normal.
+Raw data is also included in this report as, when doing multiple runs of ACTS, the time for subsequent runs is likely reduced due to caching, so the distribution is not necessarily normal.